Global Agency

 Deniz Tüzün

-Sales Director, Russia, CIS, Poland, North America, Canada, U.K., Australia, New Zealand
+Sales Director, Russia, CIS, Poland, North America, U.K., Australia, New Zealand

 Miroslav Radojevic